ElinamLLC/SharpVectors/Docs/articles/getting_started.md

             // Signal the start of the rendering process, the drawing context is created.
             _wpfRenderer.BeginRender(drawingDocument);

-            // Open the specified SVG file for drawin, the SVG DOM is created as SvgDocument _wpfWindow.LoadDocument(svgFile, _wpfSettings);
+            // Open the specified SVG file for drawing; the SVG DOM is created as SvgDocument _wpfWindow.LoadDocument(svgFile, _wpfSettings);

             // Get the created SVG document